voltaney/style_transfer_via_texture_synthesis/README.md

     - Instead, using edge detection to calculate the weights and fuse contents.
 - Denoise by domain-transform
 - ANN using PCA
+    - Instead, "NN using hierarchical clustering" and "ANN using FAISS" are implemented.